ABOUT US

 Cassandra J. McGraw, Ed.M.

-Cassandra holds a Bachelor of Science in Elementary Education from the University of Central Florida with Reading and ESOL certifications, a Master of Education in Education Leadership from the Harvard Graduate School of Education, and a post-graduate certificate from the Perrone-Sizer Institute for Creative Leadership at Boston University.
+Cassandra is a doctoral student at Johns Hopkins University, holds a Bachelor of Science in Elementary Education from the University of Central Florida with a focus on Reading and Multilingual Learning, a Master of Education in Education Leadership from the Harvard Graduate School of Education, a post-graduate certificate from the Perrone-Sizer Institute for Creative Leadership at Boston University, and is a current doctoral student at the Johns Hopkins University Graduate School of Education.